Tanner Marsh: Professional career

+Montreal Alouettes

-He was signed by the Montreal Alouettes on June 1, 2013 and made the team's active roster as the third-string quarterback.
-He recorded his first professional touchdown pass on August 22, 2013 against the BC Lions with a 3-yard toss to S. J. Green.
-He scored his first touchdown in that same game with a 6-yard rushing touchdown, and helped lead Montreal to a thrilling 39–38 comeback win for his first career CFL win.
-He won his first game as a starter September 3, 2013 against the Toronto Argonauts 20–9.
+Marsh was signed by the Montreal Alouettes on June 1, 2013 and made the team's active roster as the third-string quarterback.
+He recorded his first professional touchdown pass on August 22, against the BC Lions with a three-yard toss to S. J. Green.
+Marsh scored his first touchdown in that same game with a 6-yard rushing touchdown, and helped lead Montreal to a thrilling 39–38 comeback win for his first career CFL win.
+He won his first game as a starter September 3, against the Toronto Argonauts 20–9.

 Marsh was released by the Alouettes on April 14, 2016.

+Cleveland Gladiators

 On March 9, 2017, Marsh was assigned to the Cleveland Gladiators.
-Marsh made his first career AFL start on April 16, 2017.
-After throwing for 228 yards and 4 touchdowns, Marsh was removed from the game.
-On April 19, 2017, Marsh was placed on injured reserve.
-On June 21, 2017, Marsh was placed on reassignment.
-On June 22, 2017, Marsh was assigned to the Gladiators once again.
+Marsh made his first career AFL start on April 16.
+After throwing for 228 yards and four touchdowns, Marsh was removed from the game.
+On April 19, Marsh was placed on injured reserve.
+On June 21, Marsh was placed on reassignment.
+The next day, Marsh was assigned to the Gladiators once again.

+Texas Revolution

 On March 22, 2018, Marsh signed with the Texas Revolution of Champions Indoor Football.
-He was released on April 12, 2018.
+He was released by Texas on April 12.

+Frisco Fighters

 In March 2020, Marsh signed a contract with the Frisco Fighters, an Indoor Football League team.